image

 Filters

-At three points during the rendering process, RubyFrontier stops and turns control over to you, so that you can modify the outcome of the process.
-It does this via three “filter” scripts: the FirstFilter, the PageFilter, and the FinalFilter.
+At four points during the rendering process, RubyFrontier stops and turns control over to you, so that you can modify the outcome of the process.
+It does this via four “filter” scripts: the FirstFilter, the PageFilter, the PostMacroFilter, and the FinalFilter.
 These scripts are .rb files which, if they exist, will be sought in a #filters folder.

 The idea is to provide you with “hooks” or “callbacks” at key moments so that you can insert your own functionality into the rendering process.